dmentipl/phantom-build/README.md

 phantom-build has four main functions:

-- `get_phantom` is used to clone Phantom from bitbucket, or to check if it is already cloned.
+- `get_phantom` is used to clone Phantom from the [bitbucket repository](https://bitbucket.org/danielprice/phantom), or to check if it is already cloned.
 - `check_phantom_version` is used to check out a particular Phantom version based on a git commit hash.
 - `patch_phantom` is used to apply patches.
 - `build_phantom` is for compiling Phantom with particular Makefile options.